cloudflare/wrangler-legacy/README.md

         Note: Creating your KV Namespaces should be handled either via the [api](https://workers.cloudflare.com/docs/reference/storage/writing-data/) or via your Cloudflare dashboard.

     Additionally, you can configure Wrangler to publish to multiple environments.
+This means that your same codebase can be deployed to multiple places on your [workers.dev](https://workers.dev) subdomain, across multiple accounts, zones, and routes.
 Read more [here](/docs/environments.md).

 ## Additional Installation Instructions